If you like to watch videos online, why not get paid to watch videos?

 Visit these sites to start earning extra money watching videos in your spare time.

 In This Article

 How to Get Paid to Watch Videos

-In addition to getting paid to watch videos, you can also make money surfing the web, taking online surveys, and even shopping online.
+In addition to getting paid to watch videos and movie trailers, you can also make money surfing the web, taking online surveys, and even shopping online.

 When you are ready to be paid, you can redeem your bucks for gift cards or PayPal cash.
 It’s your choice.

 MyPoints is a sister site to Swagbucks.
 The way to earn is exactly the same but the award options can differ.

 To earn points you must complete a watch playlist, the entire playlist, in order to receive the points.